djr4488/cdi/README.md

 #### Environment properties
 Look in your environment for the property by looking at System.getenv();

-#### Database properties
-Look in a database table named "property_models" which are configured by application name, property name, and property value.

 #### Annotation
 If not found anywhere else, and a defaultValue is provided, then it will use the defaultValue.